 - Entering or exiting the water from the moat wall is prohibited, except in emergency situations.

-Under the authority of 36 CFR 1.5, the lands and waters within the boundaries of the Dry Tortugas National Park are closed to the use of unmanned aircraft except as provided for in this section.
-Launching, landing or operating an unmanned aerial vehicle (UAV) from or on the lands or waters administered by the National Park Service within the boundaries of Dry Tortugas National Park is prohibited except as approved in writing by the superintendent.
+Launching, landing or operating an unmanned aircraft from or on lands and waters administered by the National Park Service within the boundaries of Dry Tortugas National Park is prohibited except as approved in writing by the Superintendent.

-The term “Unmanned Aerial Vehicle (UAV)” means a device that is used or intended to be used for flight in the air without the possibility of direct human intervention from within or on the device, and the associated operational elements and components that are required for the pilot or system operator in command to operate or control the device (such as cameras, sensors, communication links).
-This term includes all types of devices that meet this definition (e.g. model airplanes, quadcopters, drones, etc.) that are used for any purpose, including for recreation or commerce.
+The term "unmanned aircraft" means a device that is used or intended to be used for flight in the air without the possibility of direct human intervention from within or on the device, and the associated operational elements and components that are required for the pilot or system operator in command to operate or control the device (such as cameras, sensors, communication links).
+This term includes all types of devices that meet this definition (e.g., model airplanes, quad copter, drones) that are used for any purposes, including recreation or commerce.

 Activity |